DongFengZero/COCOON24/README.md

 April 18, 2026 — Update Preview:

 1. The results on lower bounds for stencils (Table 2) in the original conference paper will be corrected and revised, with an updated version to be published later this year.
+(Completed on May 7th: We supplemented the analysis process of the cases given in Table 2 of the paper, and constructed a series of cases with limited fast memory access to demonstrate the necessity of using the reference inclusion-exclusion principle to revise the X-Partition theorem.)

-2. The I/O evaluation algorithm for the composite method described in Appendix B will be republished following the paper’s acceptance by the journal.
-(Soon)
+2. The I/O evaluation algorithm for the composite method described in Appendix B has been expanded upon with a more comprehensive analytical framework, which is currently undergoing journal review.
+To avoid impacting the review process, this section will be republished after acceptance by the journal.
+(Coming Soon)

 ## Some additional explanations on NAS task applications (skip if not interested)